CIROH-UVM/probHAND/README.md

 ## Contact

-For any questions or issues, please direct general inquiries to [Rebecca.Diehl@uvm.edu](mailto:Rebecca.Diehl@uvm.edu) and inquiries on this codebase to [Scott.Lawson@uvm.edu](mailto:Scott.Lawson@uvm.edu).
+For any questions or issues, please direct inquiries to [Rebecca.Diehl@uvm.edu](mailto:Rebecca.Diehl@uvm.edu)..